overte-org/overte-docs-sphinx/docs/source/create/environments.rst

 Environments
 ####################

-A Vircadia domain can have an environment to express a theme.
+A Overte domain can have an environment to express a theme.
 Environments include all the domain content, such as entities, skyboxes, assets, and more.
 You could have a domain with a deserted island environment or a cyberpunk apartment environment.

 -----------------------------